Works in Progress

 An influential body of scholarship argues that authoritarian regimes design "hard" propaganda that is intentionally heavy-handed in order to signal regime power.
 In this study, by contrast, we link the power of propaganda to the emotional power of “soft” propaganda such as television dramas and viral social media content.
 We conduct a series of experiments in which we expose over 6,800 respondents in China to real propaganda videos drawn from television dramas, state-backed social media accounts, and state-run newscasts, each containing nationalist messages favored by the Chinese Communist Party.
 In contrast to theories that propaganda is unpersuasive, we show that propaganda effectively manipulates anger as well as anti-foreign sentiment and behavior, with heightened anti-foreign attitudes persisting up to a week.
 However, we also find that nationalist propaganda has no effect on perceptions of Chinese government performance or on self-reported willingness to protest against the state.

 Wei, Lai, Elaine Yao, and Han Zhang.
 “Authoritarian responsiveness and political attitudes during COVID-19: evidence from Weibo and a survey experiment.”
 Chinese Sociological Review (2021): 1-37.
-(Publisher’s version.)
+(Publisher’s version)

 Abstract